CONCEPT ANALYSIS

 • Key Symbol: A neural map mid-duplication โ€” the original rendered warm, the copy clinical blue, the space between them empty

-• Lighting: Cold server farm illumination โ€” uniform, shadowless, the light of a place that was never meant to be seen
+• Lighting: server farm illumination โ€” uniform, shadowless, the light of a place that was never meant to be seen

 • Mood: Computational silence at industrial scale